ChathunKurera/LaptopDisassembling/README.md

 ![alt tag](https://github.com/ychathun/LaptopDisassembling/blob/master/images/20151202_105441.jpg)

+Finding the specs of the laptop was surprisingly hard.
 Some specifications of the laptop that I was able to find are that it has a